 WordPress is that the most well-liked Content Management System (CMS) and over 76 million sites are built with WordPress.
 There are tons of themes and plugins available to customize your site as you want.
-But building a site is not end.
+But building a site is not an end.
 One of the most important things about a website is security.
-There are thousands of sites are being hacked every day and blacklisted by Google.
+There are thousands of sites that are being hacked every day and blacklisted by Google.

 WordPress is a well-growing open-source platform, so hackers principally targeting on WordPress sites.
 You’re not free from this.
-Your website can get hacked if you are doing not care concerning your site security.
+Your website can get hacked if you are doing not care about your site security.
 Like different things, you furthermore need to check your site security frequently.